 Dogen takes time off from metaphysics to give us a minutely detailed description of how a monk should wash his face, what kind of towel should be used, how the teeth and mouth should be cleaned and so on.
 His point is that practice must extend into every nook and cranny of our everyday life.
-This is one sense of that traceless enlightenment continues forever.
+This is one sense that traceless enlightenment continues forever.
 There is no place, no activity, no matter how mundane, it does not reach.
-In a traditional monastic setting, the way that was actualizeded was to have a rule or ritual for how everything.
-A lot of what counted as training in the Soto tradition was simply instruction in ritual - minute attention paid to how every action in the monastery should be carried out.
+In a traditional monastic setting, the way that was actualized was to have a rule or ritual for how everything was to be done.
+A lot of what counted as training in the Soto tradition was simply instruction in ritual, minute attention paid to how every action in the monastery should be carried out.
 Now, it's easy to dismiss this sort of thing as ritual for ritual's sake, or see it as obsessive or whatever.
 And no doubt that way of practicing can indeed go awry in just that sort of way.
 Nowadays, we are more comfortable with the idea of simply being mindful in all our actions throughout the day, without using a rule or ritual to keep our awareness sharp.

-It is by attention to a thousand everyday encounters like this one that practice comes up off the cushion and into our life.
-Functioning from that place of no-separation - each time we bow, each time we fold back our cushions, each step of kinhin, each time we hear the bell - just doing that, just being this moment.
-And we continue that practice forever.
+It is by attention to a thousand everyday encounters like this one that practice comes up off the cushion and into our life, functioning from that place of no-separation, where each time we bow, each time we fold back our cushions, each step of kinhin, each time we hear the bell, we’re just doing that, just being this moment, and we continue that practice forever.